- Specific Job Requirements

 -

-Requirements to become a veterinary technician: An associate’s degree from a school accredited by the American Veterinary Medical Association is usually required to become a veterinary technician.
+Requirements to become a veterinary technician: An associate’s degree from an American Veterinary Medical Association accredited school is typically necessary.
+A bachelor’s degree can enhance your prospects, and certification is required in most states.

 -